 AIT's TSA-certification, Cargo Screening Facility Program increases Global Supply Chain Security, Efficiency

-In 2010, the U.S. government enacted a law requiring the air transportation industry to screen, at the piece level, 100 percent of cargo moved via passenger aircraft prior to loading.
+Effective June 30, 2021, the U.S. government requires the air transportation industry to screen, at the piece level, 100 percent of cargo moved via passenger, freighter and charter aircraft prior to loading.

 As a proven security leader among domestic and international freight forwarding companies, AIT is proud to support the U.S. Transportation Safety Administration’s (TSA’s) Certified Cargo Screening Program via our network’s multiple TSA-certified cargo screening facilities.